 Today marks the 20th anniversary of the Good Friday Agreement, a hugely historical agreement in Ireland’s history.

-The Good Friday Agreement and the signatures of this involved signing it, hangs on our wall here at Lensmen.
+The Good Friday Agreement and the signatures involved in signing it hangs on our wall here at Lensmen.
 Susan received this as a gift in January 2002.
-April 10th 2018 marks 20 years of the agreement.
+April 10th 2018, marks 20 years of the agreement.
 The letter reads:

 “Dear Susan,

 I hope you are keeping well.
-As a New Year dawns, I have pleasure sending you a little present with a difference.
-It’s a copy of the signatures of all the parties involved in the Good Friday Agreement signed in Belfast, 10th of April 1998.
-I think you will agree it is a unique memento of a very important date in our island’s history.
-All credit must go to Justine McCarthy, a journalist with the Irish Independent, who painstakingly hounded each participant over a period of many months to acquire all their signatures on one single copy of the document.
-Her final achievement was in sending the document to George Mitchell in Washington, who readily agreed to sign and returned it post haste.
+As the New Year dawns, I have the pleasure of sending you a little present with a difference.
+It’s a copy of the signatures of all the parties involved in the Good Friday Agreement signed in Belfast 10th of April 1998.
+You will agree it is a unique memento of an important date in our island’s history.
+All credit must go to Justine McCarthy, a journalist with the Irish Independent, who painstakingly hounded each participant over many months to acquire all their signatures on one single copy of the document.
+Her final achievement was sending the document to George Mitchell in Washington, who readily agreed to sign and returned it post haste.

-The signed document was then presented at auction at the inaugural Media Ball which took place in the RDS on 4th of July, 1998.
-We were delighted to attend as sponsors of the evening and took our support one step further by bidding for and purchasing this valuable document for a not too inconsiderable sum, the proceeds of which went to various charities.
+The signed document was then presented at auction at the inaugural Media Ball in the RDS on the 4th of July, 1998.
+We were delighted to attend as sponsors of the evening.
+We took our support one step further by bidding for and purchasing this valuable document for a not-too-inconsiderable sum, the proceeds of which went to various charities.

-I hope you will like and appreciate this little piece of history which we send to you with every good wish for 2002 and beyond.
+I hope you will like and appreciate this little piece of history we send you with every good wish for 2002 and beyond.

 With Kind regards.